 How we helped

-To add structure and external perspective to their discussions, Bybee brought in Patrick van der Pijl, CEO of Business Models Inc. and producer of the book Business Model Generation.
+To add structure and external perspective to their discussions, Bybee brought in innovation strategist Lisa Kay Solomon and Patrick van der Pijl, CEO of Business Models Inc. and producer of the book Business Model Generation.
 Patrick opened the session by asking participants to describe the present-day TFS using the Business Model Canvas.
 Despite a few skeptics (“We already know our business”), the conversation surfaced a surprising diversity of assumptions among participants on these important issues.

 “It was powerful for everyone to hear how many different opinions were out there on fundamental issues, such as who our customer is,” recalls Julia Wada, group vice president of HR and technology.
 “This openness allowed us to have deeper conversations about who we were and where we wanted to go.”

 Two weeks before the session, Ann and Patrick had asked participants to submit ideas for how TFS might take its business forward.
 Now, during the session, they posted about 60 of these ideas up on a board, sorted under three headings: incremental growth opportunities, immediate cost-cutting opportunities, and bold disruptive ideas.
 Participants were disappointed to see that nearly 80 percent of their ideas fit into the first two categories.
 At this point in the process, they were much more primed to think disruptively: What could really turn their business on its head, in a good way?
 Ultimately, the group came up with four potential options for TFS to pursue.
 One—refining its insurance offering—was incremental.
 But three were revolutionary: What if TFS became the financial brand of choice for consumers?
 What if TFS cut its costs in half?
 What if TFS surprised its dealers with totally new products and services?